-Non-executive directors' remuneration
+Non-executive Directors' remuneration

-Fees and payments to Non-executive Directors reflect the demands which are made on, and the responsibilities of, the Directors.
+Fees and payments to Non-executive Directors reflect the demands which are made on, and the responsibilities of, the directors.
 Non-executive Directors' fees and payments are reviewed annually by the Remuneration Committee.
 The Chairman's fees are determined independently to the fees of other Non-executive Directors based on comparative roles in the external market.
 The Chairman is not present at any discussions relating to determination of his own remuneration.
 Non-executive Directors do not receive share options or other non-cash incentives.
 Directors' remuneration is in accordance with the amount approved by shareholders from time to time (currently \$500,000) and has not been increased since the Company listed in 2006.

 Non-executive Directors may provide consulting services on agreed commercial terms to the Group.
 The scope and estimated cost of such services are approved by the Board prior to engagement.
-Remuneration received for consulting services has been separately disclosed in Table 1.